ordinals/ord/docs/src/overview.md

 short and get longer, but then all the good, short names would be trapped in the unspendable genesis block.

-As isan example, 1905530482684727°'s name is "iaiufjszmoba".
+As an example, 1905530482684727°'s name is "iaiufjszmoba".
 The name of the last satoshi to be mined is "a".
 Every combination of 10 characters or less is out there, or will be out there, some day.

 Exotics
 -------